ali7697/computational-intelligence-evoulotionary-algorithm-project-3/README.md

 # computational-intelligence-evoulotionary-algorithm-project-3
-In this project, a constraint satisfaction problem is solved using the genatic algorithm.
+In this project, a constraint satisfaction problem is solved using the Genetic algorithm.